greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/expand/expand-initialize.html.md

 The first time you run [gpexpand](../../utility_guide/ref/gpexpand.html) with a valid input file it creates and initializes segment instances and creates the expansion schema.
 After these steps are completed, running `gpexpand` detects if the expansion schema has been created and, if so, performs table redistribution.

+> **Note** To prevent catalog inconsistency across existing and new segments, be sure that no DDL operations are running during the initialization phase.

 -   [Creating an Input File for System Expansion](#topic23)
 -   [Running gpexpand to Initialize New Segments](#topic26)
 -   [Rolling Back a Failed Expansion Setup](#topic27)